Occupation of the Baltic states: Resistance and deportations

-After reoccupying the Baltic states, the Soviets implemented a program of sovietization, which was achieved through large-scale industrialisation rather than by overt attacks on culture, religion or freedom of expression.
+After reoccupying the Baltic states, the Soviets implemented a program of sovietization, which was achieved through large-scale industrialisation rather than by overt attacks on culture, religion, or freedom of expression.
 The Soviets carried out massive deportations to eliminate any resistance to collectivisation or support of partisans.
 Baltic partisans, such as the Forest Brothers, continued to resist Soviet rule through armed struggle for a number of years.

 The Soviets had previously carried out mass deportations in 1940–41, but the deportations between 1944 and 1952 were even greater.
 In March 1949 alone, the top Soviet authorities organised a mass deportation of 90,000 Baltic nationals.
+One estimate for the number of Lithuanians deported from 1945-1946 was 100,000.
+About 60,000 were estimated to have been deported from Latvia from 1945-1946.

 The total number deported in 1944–55 has been estimated at over half a million: 124,000 in Estonia, 136,000 in Latvia and 245,000 in Lithuania.

 The estimated death toll among Lithuanian deportees between 1945 and 1958 was 20,000, including 5,000 children.

-The deportees were allowed to return after Nikita Khrushchev's secret speech in 1956 denouncing the excesses of Stalinism, however many did not survive their years of exile in Siberia.
+The deportees were allowed to return after Nikita Khrushchev's secret speech in 1956 denouncing the excesses of Stalinism; however, many did not survive their years of exile in Siberia.
 After the war, the Soviets outlined new borders for the Baltic republics.
-Lithuania gained the regions of Vilnius and Klaipėda while the Russian SFSR annexed territory from the eastern parts of Estonia (5% of prewar territory) and Latvia (2%).
+Lithuania gained the regions of Vilnius and Klaipėda, while the Russian SFSR annexed territory from the eastern parts of Estonia (5% of prewar territory) and Latvia (2%).